Suburban Rail Loop

-The Suburban Rail Loop (SRL) is a group of new rapid transit lines planned or under construction in Melbourne, Victoria, Australia.
-The project is divided into four distinct sections.
-The two main sections, SRL East and SRL North, would together form a single 60 km fully automated orbital metro line through the city's middle suburbs, with 13 stations between Cheltenham and Melbourne Airport connecting to eight existing Melbourne rail lines.
-SRL East is currently under construction and is planned to open in 2035.
+The Suburban Rail Loop (SRL) is a rapid transit system currently under construction in Melbourne, the capital of Victoria and second largest city of Australia.
+The system is divided into four distinct sections (counterclockwise from southeast): SRL East, SRL North, SRL Airport and SRL West.
+The two main sections, SRL East and SRL North, are designed to form a single 60 km fully automated underground orbital metro line through the city's densely populated middle suburbs, with 13 stations between Cheltenham and Melbourne Airport connecting eight existing Melbourne rail lines and three major university campuses.

-The SRL Airport component, in the city's west, would be formed by the separate Melbourne Airport rail link project, which began construction in 2022 and is being delivered by Rail Projects Victoria.
-This component will run into the central business district via the Metro Tunnel, and is planned to open by 2029.
-The final section, SRL West, has not been defined in detail by the state government but would connect the city's outer western suburbs and may be formed by electrifying the existing Deer Park–West Werribee railway line and extending it to Werribee station.

-Several orbital rail schemes have been proposed and some constructed throughout Melbourne's history, but the rail network has remained largely radial.
-The Victorian Labor government led by Premier Daniel Andrews announced the SRL as policy in 2018 in the lead up that year's state election.
+The SRL is a key part of Victoria's "Big Build" infrastructure initiative first proposed by the Andrews Government, aiming to make Melbourne the second Australian city (after Sydney) to build a fully automated rapid transit system.
+Several orbital rail schemes have been proposed and some constructed throughout Melbourne's history, but the rail network has remained radial with no peripheral connections among the existing railway lines.
+The Labor state government led by then-Premier Daniel Andrews announced the SRL as infrastructural policy in the lead up to the 2018 state election.
 Initial planning for the SRL was carried out in secret prior to its announcement, and, when the plans were released, it received significant attention.
-The SRL plan was praised for its long-term vision and ambition, as well as being an innovative solution to the difficulties faced by Melbourne's transport network, but criticised for its political motives and large cost.
+The SRL plan has been praised for its long-term vision and ambition, as well as being an innovative solution to the road congestions and commuting difficulties faced by Melbourne's transport network, but is criticised for its political motives, transparency of business case, prioritisation ahead of other transport projects, and huge cost.